GeneralBots/botbook/src/10-rest/whiteboard-api.md

 # Whiteboard API

-The Whiteboard API provides endpoints for collaborative drawing, diagramming, and visual collaboration within BotServer.
+The Whiteboard API provides endpoints for collaborative drawing, diagramming, and visual collaboration within botserver.

 ## Status

 **⚠️ NOT IMPLEMENTED**

-This API is planned for future development but is not currently available in BotServer.
+This API is planned for future development but is not currently available in botserver.

 ## Planned Features

 The Whiteboard API will enable collaborative real-time drawing, shape and diagram creation, text annotations, image uploads, multi-user cursors, version history, and export capabilities.
-These features will provide teams with a complete visual collaboration environment integrated directly into the BotServer platform.
+These features will provide teams with a complete visual collaboration environment integrated directly into the botserver platform.

 ## Planned Endpoints